vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 | 5   | building5 | street5 | city5 | house  |          |                      |
 | ... | ...       | ...     | ...   | ...    | ...      | ...                  |

-This is a far from ideal way for storing this data because many cells will remain empty based on the type of building their rows represent: the `primary_or_secondary` column will be empty for every single building except for the schools.
-Also: what if we want to add a new row for a type building that we don't have yet?
+This is a far from ideal way for storing this data because many cells will remain empty based on the type of building their rows represent: the `primary_or_secondary` column will be empty for every single building except for schools.
+Also: what if we want to add a new row for a type of building that we don't have yet?
 For example: a shop for which we also need to store the weekly closing day.
 To be able to do that, we'd need to first alter the whole table by adding a new column.

 In document-oriented databases, these keys are however stored with the documents themselves.
-This can be represented as such:
+A typical way to represent this is as in JSON format, and can be represented as such:
 {% highlight json %}
 [
   { id: 1,